mlb5000/CFunctionWrapperGenerator/README.md

     mock_dir                [Default: 'Mock'] Directory (relative to base_include) where the mock CWrappers file should be written.
 Must be different than component_dir.

-h2.
-Limitations
+## Limitations

-p.
 The cppcheck Parser is not perfect and may choke on some files.
 If you see an error like: _'I did my best, but I can go no further.
 Hopefully the collected functions are sufficient for your needs'_ it means that the parser failed on something, but that some symbols were collected.
 Hopefully the function prototypes you wished to wrap are included.
 If not, submit a bug report and we'll see what we can do.